TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-three/index.md

 9  8  7  6  5  4  3  2  1
 9 9  8 8  7 7  6 6  5 5  4 4  3 3  2 2  1 1
 ```
+Polymorphic Iterators rely on Factory Methods to instantiate the appropriate Iterator subclass.
+Memento is often used in conjunction with Iterator.
+An Iterator can use a Memento to capture the state of an iteration.
+The Iterator stores the Memento internally.